<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 • Reviewing Scope 3 boundaries with documentation in mind

-• Stress-testing food emissions data
+• Stress-testing food emissions assumptions

-• Aligning assumptions across teams
+• Aligning narratives across teams

-• Making uncertainty explicit rather than implicit
+• Making uncertainty explicit instead of implicit

 UNLOCK YOUR POTENTIAL